Nathan-TheGeek/test-approval-tests/README.md

 1. ```git clone https://github.com/Nathan-TheGeek/test-approval-tests```
 2. ```composer install```

-## Running the simple tests
+## Running the Tests
+- ### Simple Tests
    - ```./vendor/bin/phpunit tests/SimpleTest.php``` will run some simple PHP Unit tests to ensure that php and PHP Unit is installed and working correctly.
+- ### Http Test against code on server.
+   - ```./vendor/bin/phpunit tests/HttpTestAgainstServer.php``` will use an http client to call out to an external webserver and test the response returned.